JOE’S JOURNAL African safari, Tanganyika March 21st, 1962

 Onwards and upwards, no top gear work; -darkness.

-Bearded moss on overhanging branches, so altitude now above 5000 feet.
+Bearded moss on overhanging branches, so the altitude is now above 5000 feet.

 The first few drops were ominous; rattled the canvas roof and bounced off the bonnet like marbles.

-Lightning now frequent and close – hardly need the headlights!
+Lightning is now frequent and close – hardly need the headlights!

 Down into THE valley on this African safari; a lightning trap.